gerelef/dotfiles/README.md

 The complete setup of my system assume that any `~/dotfiles/scripts/setup/...` script has run to create the most basic of prerequisites & sane options for my usecase.
 Afterwards, I just need to install my dotfiles & my themes.
-- To install my dotfiles I use `pstow`, which is a utility located under `scripts/utils/`.
+- To install my dotfiles I use [pstow](https://github.com/gerelef/pstow).
 - To install my themes I use `update-ff-theme`, which is a utility located under `scripts/utils/`
 - To install my compatibility layers for gaming, I use `update-compat-layers`, which is a utility located under `scripts/utils/`